Saving Lives with Side Guards on Tractor-Trailers

 The sides of tractor-trailers are high off the ground, with nothing to stop drivers, passengers, bicyclists, and pedestrians from falling or sliding under the exposed space, thus getting swept under the rear wheels—or worse.

 Side-guard encounters are often fatal when it comes to pedestrian and bike crashes.
-More so than with passenger vehicles, these types of accidents are likely to be fatal: almost half of bicyclists and over one-fourth of pedestrians who are killed in a large truck crash first hit the side of the truck.
+More so than with passenger vehicles, these types of truck accidents are likely to be fatal: almost half of bicyclists and over one-fourth of pedestrians who are killed in a large truck crash first hit the side of the truck.
 Through a recent period of five years, 556 bicyclists and pedestrians were killed in the U.S. after side impacts involving large trucks.

 When it comes to passenger vehicles, when 206 crashes involving them were studied in the Large Truck Crash Causation Study (LTCCS), hitting a truck’s side meant that the occupants of the passenger vehicles sustained the most severe injuries in 143 cases out of the 206.